mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 This course covers practical plotting system in R, and I found the **ggplot** most useful.
 Lecturer explained the concept quite concise and clear.
 It’s very easy to get to know how the structure for a ggplot is.
 This course features with practical hands-on assignment which you can practice skills you learned in this class.

-However, some of the contents might not be suitable to be addressed in this course, for example the K-means clustering.
+However, some of the contents might not be suitable to be addressed in this course, for example, the K-means clustering.
 It is explained in a fast pace and did not cover completely.
 Overall, it’s a good course worth to take.

 ---